-627 INCORRECT\SVC\LEVEL
+627: INCORRECT\SVC\LEVEL Explanation

-Explanation: The release level of the CICS SVC (DFHCSVC) is not the same (or higher) than the release level of the external CICS interface.
+The release level of the CICS SVC (DFHCSVC) is not the same (or higher) than the release level of the external CICS interface.

-System action: The Initialize\User request is terminated.
+The Initialize\User request is terminated.
 This error occurs before the external CICS interface SDUMP facilities are initialized, therefore EXCI issues an MVS abend (U0407) to force a SYSMDUMP.

-User response: Determine the level of the CICS SVC being used and ensure it is the same release level as the external CICS interface, or higher.
+Determine the level of the CICS SVC being used and ensure it is the same release level as the external CICS interface, or higher.
 If the SVC number is allowed to default (CICSSVC=0 in DFHXCOPT), the SVC number being used is the SVC first used by a CICS region on the MVS image.
 That is, the SVC used by the first CICS region to open the CICS interregion communications (IRC).
 If the SVC number is specified on CICSSVC in DFHXCOPT, the SVC number specified is at an incorrect level.
-For more information, see the description of the CICSSVC parameter in Chapter 13, "Using the EXCI options table, DFHXCOPT," on page 167.
+For more information, see the description of the CICSSVC parameter in Chapter 13, "Using the EXCI options table, DFHXCOPT," on page 159.

-628 IRP\LEVEL\CHECK\FAILURE
+628: IRP\LEVEL\CHECK\FAILURE Explanation

-Explanation: The release level of the module DFHIRP is not at the same, or higher, level than the release level of the external CICS interface.
+The release level of the module DFHIRP is not at the same, or higher, level than the release level of the external CICS interface.

-System action: The Allocate\pipe request is terminated.
+The Allocate\pipe request is terminated.
 The IRP return code (R15) is returned in the EXCI subreason field-1, and the function level of DFHIRP being used is returned in the EXCI subreason field-2.
 Subreason field-2 is only meaningful if subreason field-1 is zero.
 The external CICS interface takes a system dump.

-User response: Check the level of the DFHIRP module installed in the LPA.
+Check the level of the DFHIRP module installed in the LPA.
 Ensure that it is at least the same as the external CICS interface.
 The installed level of DFHIRP must be the highest level of CICS or external CICS interface in use in the MVS image.
-For more details about installing DFHIRP, see the CICS Transaction Server for z/OS Installation Guide.
+For more details about installing DFHIRP, see the CICS Installation Guide.

-629 SERVER\PROTOCOL\ERROR
+629: SERVER\PROTOCOL\ERROR Explanation

-Explanation: A response to a DPL request has been returned by CICS but the external CICS interface does not understand the response.
+A response to a DPL request has been returned by CICS but the external CICS interface does not understand the response.

-System action: The DPL request is terminated and the external CICS interface takes a system dump.
+The DPL request is terminated and the external CICS interface takes a system dump.

-User response: Use the dump to determine why the response was in error.
+Use the dump to determine why the response was in error.
 The most likely reason for this is that the CICS application server program was not running under the control of a CICS mirror task.
 This can happen if the transaction definition named by the transid parameter on the DPL call does not specify DFHMIRS as the program name.
 This would cause unidentified responses being sent from the CICS server region.

-630 RRMS\ERROR
+630: RRMS\ERROR

-Explanation: An unexpected return code was received from Recoverable Resource Management Services (RRMS) while processing a DPL\Request.
+An unexpected return code was received from Recoverable Resource Management Services (RRMS) while processing a DPL\Request.

-System action: DPL\Request processing is terminated.
+DPL\Request processing is terminated.